jmichault/jmichault.github.io/en/komenci.md

  1. there is no defined protocol, each manufacturer does what he wants.

  2. the protocol used is rarely bidirectional.

 **The interest of zigbee is:**

- 1. it was designed to make it possible to build cheap modules, so prices are gradually falling.
+ 1. was designed to make it possible to build cheap modules, so that prices gradually fall.

  1. it uses an open, secure and two-way protocol.

  1. each module can be used as a relay to increase the sensing distance.

  1. it uses an international frequency range and makes it possible to manage a large number of modules.

- 1. it has been chosen by big brands such as _Philips_ (system _HUE_), Ikea (system _TRÅDFRI_), Legrand, Xiaomi, and many others ...
+ 1. it has been elected by major brands such as _Philips_ (system _HUE_), Ikea (system _TRÅDFRI_), Legrand, Xiaomi, and many others .... °)